sentilo/sentilo/docs/technical_faq.rst

 ------------------------------------------------------------------------------

 Check that the Catalog and Sentilo API Server are in the same timezone, for example in UTC.
-Make sure the sentilo-server script has the following VM option:
+Make sure the sentilo-server is executed with the following VM option:

 ::